 Skip to main content

-A trainer qualification and approval criteria process has been developed as part of a new and improved training approval system that rolled out in January 2017.
-From that point forward, all individuals wishing to conduct Registry-approved training to the Early Childhood (ECE) community in Nevada are subject to the new requirements and are required to apply to qualify as an approved trainer, regardless of whether they were previously registered as a trainer with The Nevada Registry in the past.
+A trainer qualification and approval criteria process was developed in 2017 as part of the statewide training and trainer approval system.
+Since that time, all individuals wishing to deliver Registry-approved training to the Early Childhood Education and Care (ECEC) community in Nevada are subject to the requirements and are required to apply to qualify as an approved trainer, regardless of whether they were registered as a trainer with The Nevada Registry prior to 2017.

-Change brings about new opportunities, along with many questions.
-This Q&A page has been created to answer some of the most frequently asked questions posed by previously-registered trainers throughout the trainer criteria development process.
+This Q&A page has been created to answer some of the most frequently asked questions related to trainer approval.
 Additional questions and answers will be added to this page as they arise.

 For your reference:

-This page has been broken down into three sections to help you easily find the answers to the questions you may have regarding the Trainer Qualification and Approval Criteria.
+This page has been broken down into four sections to help you easily find the answers to the questions you may have regarding the Trainer Qualification and Approval Criteria.

 Section 1: General Trainer Criteria/Approval Questions